viriditas-org/viriditas-org.github.io/README.md

 ## Site organization

 Most of the content of the site is contained in markdown (`.md`) files in the root directory.
-These files start with front-matter that looks like:
+These files start with front-matter metadata that looks like:

 ```yaml
 ---